BrunoCaseiro/OSCP-Practice/README.md

 # OSCP Practice
 Notes and writeups of [TJ Null's list of machines similar to the OSCP exam](https://docs.google.com/spreadsheets/d/1dwSMIAPIam0PuRBkCiDI88pU3yzrqqHkDtBngUHNCw8), some were skipped due to VM problems.

-These are not to be taken as detailed walkthroughs, as they work more like a history of what I have been doing and the paths and solutions I have taken to solve these boxes.
+These are not to be taken as detailed walkthroughs, as they work more like a history of what I have been doing and the paths and solutions I've taken to solve these boxes.

 I'm also very active on Hack The Box, check me out --> [BrunoHomemade @ HackTheBox](https://app.hackthebox.com/profile/420159)